mvolkmann/blog/src/book-errata.md

 p.
 125 The closing brace after "{@html expression" can be on the same line and the book intended to show it that way.

+### Chapter 8

+p.
+146 Change "Here is the Color component" to "Here is the ColorCycle" component for consistency with the previous version on p.
+145.

+p.
+146 In the title of Listing 8.6, change "Color" to "ColorCycle".

 ### Index

 p.
 419 Swap and correct the page numbers for